Have you been recently diagnosed with a thyroid nodule?

 Understanding how we can shrink the tissue involves understanding the physiology of the thyroid tissue itself.

-We know that thyroid tissue is stimulating to grow by a certain hormone known as thyroid stimulating hormone.
+We know that thyroid tissue is stimulated to grow by a certain hormone known as thyroid stimulating hormone.

 Taking thyroid medication (of any kind) will block TSH production from the pituitary by helping supply your body directly with thyroid hormones.